Ringing in the Lunar New Year

-Despite it’s being halfway over, there is still plenty of time to celebrate the Year of the Rat — the Chinese New Year, also known as the Spring Festival, doesn’t end until Tuesday, Feb.
-4, and there is a plethora of local activities to observe the holiday the right way.
+The Chinese New Year, also known as the Spring Festival, doesn’t end until Saturday, Feb.
+8. Despite it’s being halfway over, there is still plenty of time to celebrate the Year of the Rat and there is a plethora of local activities to observe the holiday the right way.

 The Queens Zoo in Corona is celebrating the entire first weekend of February with a number of activities.
 Multiple stations throughout the zoo will hold various activities, including lantern-making, a scavenger hunt and Lunar New Year story time.
 The New York Chinese Cultural Center will perform ribbon dancing and teach sugar painting, and hot coca and fortune cookies will be available for guests.
 In honor of the Year of the Rat, the zoo will display its resident rodents.
 For the full schedule or to reserve tickets in advance, visit queenszoo.com.

-Flushing Town Hall is honoring the Chinese tradition of celebrating the new year in temple fairs by throwing the Lunar New Year Chinese Temple Bazaar on Sat, Feb 1.
-Taking place in two sessions at 11 a.m. and 2 p.m., the bazaar invites guests to enjoy live performances, including a dragon parade beginning at the Flushing Library at 10 a.m.
-Hands-on activities such as paper lantern making are on the agenda, as well as traditional Chinese delicacies.
-For more information on the event and to reserve tickets in advance, visit flushingtownhall.org.

 Also on Feb.
-1, the Flushing Branch of the Queens Public Library is hosting the Children’s Lunar New Year Celebration.
-Families with children of all ages are invited to craft-making and bread-making from 2 to 4:30 p.m.
+1, the Flushing Library is hosting the Children’s Lunar New Year Celebration.
+Families with children of all ages are invited to try their hand at craft-making and bread-making from 2 to 4:30 p.m.
 The Friends of the Library will gift guests with red envelopes to honor the Chinese tradition.

+The Asian Students in Action at Queens College is hosting its annual Lunar New Years celebration on Monday, Feb.
+3 from 12:15 to 1:30 p.m. within the Student Union Ballroom.
+The event, not limited to only students, includes performances by the organization as well as trivia games and free traditional Asian cuisine.
+For more information, contact the club through its facebook page, Asian Students in Action at Queens College - ASIA.

 Welcome to the discussion.